 A meniscus is a cartilage disk that’s found in the knee.
 There are actually two of them.
 We have one on the inner side of the knee which we call the medial meniscus and one on the outer side of the knee which we call the lateral meniscus.
 These two disks function as shock absorbers or cushions to minimize the stress on another type of cartilage that we have in the knee which we call the articular cartilage.
 The articular cartilage is the cartilage that actually coats the ends of the bones so it’s present on the bottom of the femur and on the top of the shinbone or the tibia.

 Many of the patients I see each week who present with knee pain are suffering from a meniscus tear.
 Some of the patients I see are young and have healthy meniscus tissue that tore as the result of trauma.
-But the vast majority of patients I see with a meniscus tear are over 35-40.
-Why do these little cartilage disks tear so easily once we reach our fourth, fifth decades and beyond?
+But the vast majority of patients I see with a meniscus tear are over 35-40 and do not recall any injury.
+Why does a meniscus tear so easily once we reach our fourth, fifth decades and beyond?

 Our meniscal tissue is non-regenerative.
 That means it has a very poor ability to heal itself.
 It’s similar to our brain or our heart tissues.
 If we have a heart attack or a stroke, we do not regenerate those areas of our heart or our brain.
 It simply scars in.
 Yet if we cut our skin, our skin heals.
 That tissue is regenerative, same with muscle and a lot of other tissues in our body.